About the Blog

 I have never actually been a Protestant.
-A Protestant is, technically, one of the continental groups that (rightly) protested the corruptions of the medieval Catholic Church in the 16th Century.
-So Lutherans, Presbyterians, and some Reformed groups are most properly classified as Protestants.
-Groups coming from the Radical Reformation (i.e., Anabaptist) are not really Protestant, because they did not have their origin in the Reformation proper (in fact, many Protestants actually persecuted the Anabaptists).
-And then there is the English Reformation which birthed Anglicanism (which, in turn, gave rise to Methodism).
+A Protestant is, technically, one of the continental groups that protested the corruptions of the medieval Catholic Church in the 16th Century.
+So Lutherans, Presbyterians, and some Reformed groups are most properly classified as Protestants, while groups coming from the “Radical Reformation” (i.e., Anabaptist) are not really Protestant, because they did not have their origin in the Reformation proper (in fact, many Protestants actually persecuted the Anabaptists).
+This also applies to the “English Reformation” which birthed Anglicanism (which, in turn, gave rise to Methodism).
 It began in England due to more personal and political reasons than doctrinal.

 A related issue is that these Protestant denominations usually require agreement with detailed theological statements for membership.
 My issue here is that if I am going to be held to some dogmatic statement of faith or creed, I would need it to be trustworthy to a very high degree.
 This seems more easily argued in the case of the early ecumenical creeds than post-15th Century confessions, because if the Reformation was about getting the Church back to its truest expression (i.e., its state prior to the errors of the medieval period), why not just fall back on the creeds of the early, united Church?
 The answer seems to be that these individual Protestant denominations not only wish to correct medieval Catholicism, but also to add to / change the dogmas of the ecumenical Church.
 To do so seems to me to introduce some difficulties (that I have written on elsewhere) which are made all the more difficult by the fact that these individual denominations do not agree among themselves on which changes are “truest.”

 The solutions to the above issues that are offered by many Protestant groups often only seem to reintroduce the issues inherent in a Catholic or Orthodox system – but without an ecclesiology that can support them a (hence the denominational splits).
-The problems with Protestantism are basically the same problems within Evangelicalism simply dialed back a step – which does not seem worth the energy to attempt to embrace or fix.
+The problems with Protestantism are basically the same problems within Evangelicalism simply backed up a step – which does not seem worth the energy to attempt to embrace or fix.
 But even if these objective obstacles were removed, both my philosophical and theological backgrounds would keep me from being able to affirm the details of most Protestant theological systems.
 Theologically I do not fit neatly into typical presentations of Calvinism, Arminianism, or Covenant Theology, for example.
 And the philosophy that undergirds my theology is Aristotelian and Thomistic.
 This would not work well with most Protestant denominations which tend toward Nominalism and Kantianism.

-I am, of course, well aware of problems caused by this openness.
+While often Reformed in its doctrine, Anglicanism gives a lot of latitude with regard to the Protestant-Catholic-Orthodox spectrum.
+Yes, it has the 39 Articles and the Prayer Book – but these are usually seen more as helpful guides than established dogma.
+It’s a nice idea, but there are serious problems caused by this openness.
 In seeking their admirable goal of unity, Anglicanism has basically institutionalized the very problems that divide most other Christian groups.
 While such a system can work out for the good, doctrinal and moral orthodoxy has, unfortunately, become accidental to being Anglican in many circles.
 The alleged essential (holding to the orthodox creeds and councils) cannot guarantee a position on many other issues, whether theological or moral.